pulibrary/ops-catchall/projects/incommon/incommon_certbot_ubuntu.md

 #### Request a TLS Certificate with Certbot

 You will need a working email address.
-Run the following commands with the eab-kid and eab-hmac-key provided by working with OIT.
+Run the following commands with the eab-kid and eab-hmac-key provided by working with Princeton's OIT.
 In the example below we use

 eab-kid value `XXXxxNNxNNWxXxxXNXxXx` and eab-hmac-key value of `_XNXXxxNXNNXxXNXXNXXXxxxXNNxXxxXXXxxXXXNX_XXxXxNxNNNX_XXxxNXXxXNxxXXXXxXxxXXXxXxNzXXxX`